 But the help Dorothea gets is not necessarily the help she expected or possibly wants.
-For the purpose of education, Abbie gives Jamie a stack of books on how to properly treat a clitoris—valuable information that will serve Jamie well in two or three years, but not yet.
+For education, Abbie gives Jamie a stack of books on how to properly treat a clitoris—valuable information that will serve Jamie well in two or three years, but not yet.
 All this overabundance of information does is confuse Jamie and further separate him from his peers.
 Dorothea is concerned this won’t help Jamie become a good man, but Abbie disagrees.
 If he doesn’t learn it from her, he’ll find out from his 15-year-old mates.
 And what would that produce?
 Certainly nothing productive.

 Written and directed by Mike Mills, 20th Century Women is an ode to the mother and sister who raised him.
-As a narrator, Jamie is awarded the intimate knowledge of those around him and he narrates aspects of their lives from cradle to grave.
-Mills used a similar trick in his previous film, Beginners—a film about a father coming out to his son late in life—and it’s an effective trick even if it’s one that seems to strain for profundity.
+As a narrator, Jamie is awarded the intimate knowledge of those around him, and he narrates their lives from the cradle to the grave.
+Mills used a similar trick in his previous film, Beginners—a film about a father coming out to his son late in life—and it’s an effective trick even if it strains for profundity.

-Though there isn’t much story to speak of in 20th Century Women there are plenty of observations, enough to hold your attention.
+Though there isn’t much story to speak of in 20th Century Women, there are plenty of observations, enough to hold your attention.
 It also helps to have performances this good.
-Bening shines, Gerwig is life incarnate and Fanning continues to beam as a young performer who is wise beyond her years.
+Bening shines, Gerwig is life incarnate, and Fanning continues to beam as a young performer wise beyond her years.
 They are the reason it’s 20th Century Women and not Jamie’s Story.
 He may be the watcher, but they are the reason we watch.

 Produced by Anne Carey, Megan Ellison, Youree Henley